Why Non-Verbal Communication is Important in English Speaking Skills

 Key Highlights

-Non-verbal communication is a crucial aspect of effective English-speaking skills.
-As it incorporates a wide range of signals and cues including body language, facial expressions, gestures, eye contact, and even tone of voice.
+Non-verbal communication is a vital aspect of effective English-speaking skills, as it involves a wide range of cues like body language, facial expressions, gestures, eye contact, and even tone of voice.
+These signals play a key role in how we interact with others and convey emotions without saying a word.
+Let’s learn about the importance of non-verbal communication, its various types, and how to respond to these cues in everyday interactions.

 What is Non-Verbal Communication?